-Receiving Disability Payments and Child Supports
+Receiving Disability Payments and Child Support

-If the disability money you receive are means (based on income) tested public assistance, then they are not income for child support.
+If the disability money you receive is a means-tested public assistance (based on income), it is not income for child support.
 One example is Supplement Security Income (SSI) received from the Social Security Administration.
-Social Security Disability Income is income because it is based on a person's employment before becoming disabled.
+SSI is a means-based benefit to recipients with limited income and resources.

 A New Job and Child Support Modification

 You must pay the support amount in your original order if you're a noncustodial parent with a job change.
 The amount of support does not change automatically.
 You can petition the court to change a child support order to reflect the difference in your income.
 If you can't afford to pay, you can ask the court to lower the payments.
 The custodial parent can also request a modification.

 You can search the FindLaw Lawyer Directory to find an attorney or law firm to help you resolve your child support case.
 If you cannot afford a private attorney, you can research whether low-cost or free legal aid may be available in your area.
 Courthouse self-help centers and state administrations that oversee child support enforcement may provide forms and review paperwork for completeness.
 Still, they cannot give you legal help.

 Only an experienced attorney can provide legal advice specific to your situation.
 Be sure to take the time to investigate and interview an attorney before hiring them to handle your case.

 Can I Solve This on My Own or Do I Need an Attorney?

 - Some states allow you to set up child support with forms and court processes

 - You may need legal help to set up or modify child support arrangements